Croup - Topic Overview

 - Try to stay calm during an attack, and soothe your child.

-- Breathing in moist air seems to help during a croup attack.
+- Breathing in moist air seems to help.

 Fill your bathroom with steam from the hot water faucets, and sit in the room